 Culver, first author, a student of his Kalyan Tripathy and colleagues set out to evaluate the potential of HD-DOT for decoding brain signals.
 They started with the visual system because it is one of the best understood brain functions.

 How has the reading of brain signals been perfected?

 The researchers started out simple.
 They recruited five participants for multiple five- to ten-minute sessions in which participants were shown a checkerboard pattern on the left or right side of the visual field for a few seconds at a time, interspersed with pauses during which there was no picture.

 The researchers were able to identify the correct position of the board (left, right or not visible at all) with an accuracy of 75% to 98%.

 After the first "training" the researchers made the problem more complex.
 They showed participants a checkerboard wedge that rotated 10 degrees per second.
 Three participants sat for six seven-minute shifts on two separate days.
 Using the same model and test execution strategy, the researchers were able to pinpoint the position of the wedge within 26 degrees.

 Sound complicated?
 See if you understand more with this video:

 The findings are a first step towards the ultimate goal of facilitating communication for people struggling to express themselves due to cerebral palsy, stroke, or other similar conditions.

-“It seems like a huge leap to go through the boards to figure out which words someone is verbalizing internally,” says Culver.
+"It seems like a huge leap to go through the boards to figure out which words someone is verbalizing internally," says Culver.
 “But many of the principles are the same.
-The goal is to help people communicate and what we have learned by decoding these brain signals is a solid step towards this goal. "
+The goal is to help people communicate and what we have learned by decoding these brain signals is a solid step towards that goal. "